 Is Wealthify any Good?

 Yes, we think Wealthify is perfect for those that are new to investing.
 Wealthify lets you get started with any amount of money and with regular direct debits you can build great investing habits.
-For more experience investors we would just checking our Interactive Investor or Hargreaves Lansdown reviews.
+For more experienced investors we recommend checking out our Interactive Investor review or Hargreaves Lansdown review.